Fall, Spring, Academic Year

 As a UI participant on this program, you qualify as an AESOP student; any explanations under that classification apply to you.

-The Program Fee, including a UI administrative fee, will be billed on your UI semester U bill.
+A Program Fee will be billed on your semester UI bill.
+This includes the Total Program Fee with discount that appears on the Learning Abroad Center fee information, minus the Housing and Meals portion, plus a UI administrative fee.
 A Confirmation of Participation non-refundable deposit will be due upon your acceptance into the program by Minnesota.
+This is a first installment on your Program Fee.

 Housing and/or meals listed by the Learning Abroad Center with program fees will be charged on your University of Minnesota visiting student account, and you will make payment to Minnesota.
 Cost varies depending on the housing option chosen.
 You will receive official notification of billing and payment due dates from the Office of Student Finance (OSF) via your University of Minnesota email account.